 "Global investors can get 11 percent to 12 percent return on Turkish T-bills," said Timothy Ash.
 "At the same time, you are getting excellent yield in terms of interest rates on local bonds."

 Since the Lira fell to around four lire to the US dollar at the beginning of the year, the currency has steadily been regaining ground, and last week it hit 3.5 to the dollar.
 Its potential for more significant gains, coupled with Turkey's strong economic performance, means it's one of the world's most undervalued currencies, Ash continued.
 And this hasn't escaped foreign investors.

 "I think 11 to 12 billion dollars of foreign portfolio investment will come to Turkey in the next six months," he said.

 Investment in Turkey

-The government has lowered taxes on essentials like electronics, furniture and Turkish property to attract consumer spending and increase the volume of property sales to both the domestic and the international market.
-Banks are being encouraged to increase lending, with average rates of around 12 percent to further encourage spending.
+The government has lowered taxes on essentials like electronics, furniture, and Turkish property to attract consumer spending and increase the volume of property sales to both the domestic and the international market.
+Banks are being encouraged to increase lending, with average rates of around 12 percent to further promote spending.

 The results are beginning to show.
 Gross domestic product rose by five percent in the first three months of the year - a vast improvement on a few months ago, when the economy contracted.
 Turkish economy minister Nihat Zeybekci recently said that Turkish GDP growth with hit seven percent in the third quarter.

-Maximos Real estate director Ihsani Cosguner said the government measures aim to stabilize the lira are a way of boosting confidence.
-“From banks and large companies to your average person on the street, when currency weakens people feel uncertain.
-When currency is stronger it affects the price of goods and services, so people naturally spend more.”
+Maximos Real estate director Ihsani Cosguner said the government measures aim to stabilize the Lira are a way of boosting confidence.
+"From banks and large companies to your average person on the street, when the currency weakens, people feel uncertain.
+When a currency is stronger, it affects the price of goods and services, so people naturally spend more."